1jour1vin

 Wine rated (2023 guide) 93/100

-For an extremely hot year, this wine is remarkably fresh and has a very pure character of lemon blossom and white flowers.
-A delicate limestone minerality runs through the concentrated palate, which is wonderfully enhanced by the fine mousse.
-A cuvée made from 45% Cramant, 30% Chouilly, 22% Cuis, and 3% Oger.
+For an exceptionally hot vintage, this wine is remarkably fresh and displays a very pure character of lemon blossom and white flowers.
+A delicate thread of limestone minerality runs through the concentrated palate, which the fine effervescence beautifully highlights.
+A cuvée composed of 45% Cramant, 30% Chouilly, 22% Cuis, and 3% Oger.
 Disgorged in February 2023.
-Ready to drink or keep.
+Ready to drink or for aging.

 Loading...